DAC (vehicle manufacturer): Portfolio

-Autovehicule DAC S.A. has a production hall within the ROMAN platform in Brașov.
-CKD kits will be assembled at this location: the cab will come assembled, and the rest of the components—the chassis, axles, springs, and power electronics—will be delivered separately.
-Initially, electric trucks intended for urban traffic are assembled on a bench, and as sales scale up, production will move to an assembly line.
+The first vehicle presented under the revived brand was an 18-tonne electric tipper truck, announced at a price of approximately €150,000.
+In February 2026 the company delivered two DAC CityLINE 408.60 electric buses to the town of Vișeu de Sus under the "Coridor de mobilitate – Zona Urbană a Văii Vaserului" project.
+The model is 8,545 mm long, carries up to 60 passengers and uses a 193 kWh lithium iron phosphate battery, with a stated range of up to 330 km measured to the eSORT2 cycle and charging at 120 kW DC or 22 kW AC.

-Technology and innovations
+Manufacturing and technology

-DAC electric vehicles use LFP batteries and simple asynchronous motors with air and liquid cooling for long-term reliability and low maintenance costs.
-The 18-ton urban trucks have a symmetrical rear drive axle with two independent motors, one on each wheel.
+Autovehicule DAC S.A. occupies a production hall within the Roman platform in Brașov, where vehicles are assembled from CKD kits: the cab arrives assembled, while the chassis, axles, springs and power electronics are delivered separately.
+Electric trucks intended for urban traffic are initially assembled on a bench, with a move to an assembly line planned as volumes increase.

-The brand has been reinterpreted as "Drive Auto Clean," retaining its historic initials and connection to Romanian tradition.
-The relaunch combines historical values—robustness, simplicity, durability—with modern electric mobility technologies.
+The vehicles use LFP batteries and asynchronous motors with air and liquid cooling.
+The 18-tonne urban trucks have a symmetrical rear drive axle with two independent motors, one on each wheel.